LukeMeszar/HybridObjectAutoencoders/README.md

 On the stanford cars dataset, we implemented a segmentation technique where the background of the images was removed.
 This did not yield as improved results as we’d hoped.

 High frequency features (the details) were hard to capture and recreate.
 General shapes persisted in output images, but details did not.

+# Future Ideas
+It would be useful to classify at each point in the transformation to see where the network switches from one class to another, or completely fails.
+One method for impriving image quality would to be acquire higher-resolution data, or by investigating addition segmentation methods.
+Applying super-resolution mothods or more sophisticated upsampling techniques could also help to improve the results.

 # How to Reproduce